-This week's Massage Monday topic is Hypermobile therapist techniques with Susan Findlay.
+This week's Massage Monday video demonstrates soft tissue release (STR) on the sacrum and along the crest of the hip.
 Brought to you by Susan Findlay from the North London School of Sports Massage (NLSSM).

 Register today to access free content